 Compare costs across all models side by side

-Open Cost CalculatorBenchmark data sourced from Mindwired AI, Vellum, and Artificial Analysis (April 2026).
+Open Cost CalculatorBenchmark data sourced from Vellum and Artificial Analysis (April 2026).
 Pricing from official provider documentation.
-Hallucination rates from AA-Omniscience benchmark.
+Hallucination rates from the AA-Omniscience adversarial benchmark.
 All figures reflect standard API pricing without volume discounts.